-Mr. Wheeler has been working extensively on the Colorado River for over a decade, including the facilitation of the negotiations between the United States and Mexico over sharing the resources of the River.
+Mr. Wheeler has been working extensively on the Colorado River since 2000.
 Starting with the Colorado River Interim Surplus Guidelines, he played a central role by developing the tools necessary to bring stakeholders together throughout the basin to understand and interpret proposed policies.
 He also worked alongside the Bureau of Reclamation and a variety of stakeholders to facilitate the required modeling for the development of the Secretarial Implementation Agreement, Multi-Species Conservation Program, and the Colorado River Interim Guidelines for Lower Basin Shortages and the Coordinated Operations for Lake Powell and Lake Mead.
-Over the last 10 years, he has consulted for federal, state, private and non-profit entities that all have interests in the management of the Colorado River.
+In 2012, he led the technical modeling efforts during the negotiations for Minute 319 of the treaty between the United States and Mexico over sharing the Colorado River during times of shortages and surplus conditions, and a pilot restoration effort for the delta.
+Most recently, he has supported the Future’s of the Colorado program at Utah State University.
+Over the last 20 years, he has consulted for federal, state, academic, private and non-profit entities that all have interests in the management of the Colorado River.

 Mr. Wheeler currently supports the ongoing development of the Eastern Nile Region through model development, stakeholder training, and exploring alternatives for cooperation and coordination of river infrastructure.
+He collaborates closely with research institutions in Ethiopia, Sudan and Egypt.
 He is a Fellow of the Oxford Martin School at the University of Oxford, leading the Nile-related research for the Transboundary Resource Management Program.

 Basheer, M., Wheeler, K.G., Ribbe, L., Mojdalawi, M., Abdo, G. and Zagona, E.A.
 (2018) Quantifying and evaluating the impacts of cooperation in transboundary river basins on the Water-Energy-Food nexus: The Blue Nile Basin.
 Science of The Total Environment, 630: 1309-1323.